Édouard Lucas

 François Édouard Anatole Lucas (/fr/; 4 April 1842 – 3 October 1891) was a French mathematician.
-Lucas is known for his study of the Fibonacci sequence.
+Lucas is known for his study of the Fibonacci sequence and the Tower of Hanoi.
 The related Lucas sequences and Lucas numbers are named after him.

 Biography

 Lucas was born in Amiens and educated at the École Normale Supérieure.
 He worked in the Paris Observatory and later became a professor of mathematics at the Lycée Saint Louis and the Lycée Charlemagne in Paris.

 Lucas served as an artillery officer in the French Army during the Franco-Prussian War of 1870–1871.